journal-club/wiki-data/abc.md

 ## ICC Functioning in BITS Hyderabad
 ### Key features of the ICC
-the ICC’s responsibility is to keep a check of sexual harassment occurring in the campus.
+The ICC’s responsibility is to keep a check of sexual harassment occurring in the campus.
 Which includes teaching and non teaching staff, students as well as outsiders who might visit the campus.

 To investigate and take action on any complaint of sexual harassment brought to its notice, directly by the victim or through the victim’s trusted friend/aide in a neutral, non-biased way.